shecodes-students/learning-resources/README.md

 Who we are
 ==========
 We are building [she.codes](http://now.she.codes), the social coding school for women.
-We are curating free online learning resources taht cover a wide range of topics needed to work as a full stack JavaScript developer.
+We are curating free online learning resources that cover a wide range of topics needed to work as a full stack JavaScript developer.
 You can help us curating by sending pull requests for this file (simply hit the edit button).

 What we are looking for
 =======================